She who walked in circles

 "We don't have time for this."

-On the other side stood the Archivist, with his eternally dusty folder and glasses that he never really polished.
+On the other side stood the Archivist, with his perpetually dusty folder and glasses he never quite cleaned.
 He cleared his throat.

 "This reminds me of a morning three years ago when you..."